Professor Chris Bongie

 Islands and Exiles produced several spin-off projects: notably, a translation and critical edition of Victor Hugo’s 1826 novel about the Haitian Revolution, Bug-Jargal (Broadview, 2004), and an archivally-based edition of Jean-Baptiste Picquenard’s Adonis (1798) and Zoflora (1800), the first novels ever written about the Haitian Revolution.

-I am currently working on a translation and edition of Baron de Vastey’s Le système colonial dévoilé (The Colonial System Unmasked), to be published in 2013 with Liverpool UP.
+I have just completed a translation and edition a translation and edition of Baron de Vastey’s Le système colonial dévoilé (The Colonial System Unmasked), to be published in early 2014 with Liverpool UP.
 Vastey can legitimately be called, for better and for worse, the first Haitian intellectual: he wrote a number of books in the 1810s while working as a publicist for the régime of Henri Christophe, and his Colonial System Unveiled is a scathing denunciation of neocolonialism, as well as being a moving memorial to the ravages of slavery.
-This translation/edition will be a collaborative project that includes essays about post/colonial Haiti (1804-1826) written by prominent literary scholars in the field of Haitian revolutionary studies.
+This translation/edition is a collaborative project that includes essays about post/colonial Haiti (1804-1826) written by prominent literary scholars in the field of Haitian revolutionary studies.

 Vastey is a good example of what I have dubbed (following Régis Debray) the post/colonial scribe, someone whose writerly identity cannot be detached from his connections to an intellectual elite charged with mediating various forms of institutional power.
 My argument is that “great” writers define themselves through a disavowal of their ineluctably scribal identity; the following brief article should give some sense of how this argument cashes out in relation to one particular postcolonial writer, the Haitian novelist Lyonel Trouillot: